Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 Over a year later on April 13th, 2016, Appelbaum delivered a [speech](https://www.youtube.com/watch?v=KJValv4YQcY) [[transcript](https://archive.is/FrTlr)] he self-described as "journalistic suicide" at the [**Logan Center for Investigative Journalism** (CIJ) Symposium](https://archive.is/ZgsyC) in Berlin, Germany.
 During the speech he outlined how he and other investigative journalists had been betrayed by establishment journalists (particularly at **The Guardian** which he called the "shittiest publication in the English language") to the point where their lives were at risk.

 ### The Resignation

+On June 2nd, 2016, Tor Project [Executive Director Shari Steele](https://archive.is/Q2TTK#selection-767.0-767.32) posted a ["transition" update](https://web.archive.org/web/20160603213021/https://blog.torproject.org/blog/jacob-appelbaum-leaves-tor-project) on the organization's blog:

+> Long time digital advocate, security researcher, and developer Jacob Appelbaum stepped down from his position at The Tor Project on May 25, 2016.

+A few days later, his name was [removed from the list](https://archive.is/yxqlC) of core Tor Project employees and volunteers.

 On the 24th of May 2016, one day before Appelbaum stepped down, [core Tor developer](https://archive.is/Q2TTK#selection-739.0-739.25) [Andrea Shepard](https://archive.is/ol0mQ) tweeted a [commitment hash](https://web.archive.org/web/20160603213504/https://twitter.com/puellavulnerata/status/735230102154448898) (i.e. [making a statement of secret value which can be authentically revealed in the future](https://www.wikiwand.com/en/Commitment_scheme)).
 Within the same day that Steele announced Appelbaum's departure, Shepard [revealed the hash](https://archive.is/V0hZw#selection-26133.0-26133.78):